elk-audio/elk-docs/documents/sushi_control_osc.rst

 (OSC) <http://opensoundcontrol.org/introduction-osc>`__.
 And can both send OSC updates and receive notes and parameter changes through OSC.

+If you are unfamiliar with OSC, reading our `article introducing OSC in the context of Elk Audio OS <https://elk.audio/controlling-plug-ins-in-elk-part-i/>`__ is a very good start.

 OSC Messages Sushi Reacts To
 ----------------------------